React vs Angular: Which Framework is Best For Your Project?

-We’ll take a look at the pros and cons of Angular vs. React to help you get the conversation started with your development team.
-In general, Angular and React offer comparable performance and similar capabilities, so the choice is not so much which is better overall, as which is the best fit for your project.
+We’ll take a look at the pros and cons of React vs Angular to help you get the conversation started with your development team.
+Even when comparing Angular vs React, it’s important to keep in mind that both offer comparable performance and similar capabilities, so the choice is not so much which is better overall, as which is the best fit for your project.

 The Angular framework, on the other hand, comes fully packaged, with all the necessary components for developing complex web applications.
-Still, comparing React and Angular is not exactly like apples to oranges.
+Still, react vs angular is not exactly like apples to oranges.

 While it may seem like Angular is the more established technology, in fact, the opposite is true.
 React was created by a Facebook employee in 2011 to power the site’s newsfeed and became open source in 2013.
 Angular 2 — a complete rewrite of Angular.JS by a Google team — was released in beta in 2015 with the final version following in 2016.

-Angular, in turn, outperforms React when it comes to manipulating rows in tables (see “partial updates” in the figure above), which means it can refresh pages overloaded with tables faster.
-Regardless, the difference counts in milliseconds and varies in favor of one or another each time there is a major release of a new version of Angular or React.
+When it comes to manipulating rows in tables in the Angular JS vs React JS battle, Angular outperforms, which means it can refresh pages overloaded with tables faster.
+Regardless, the difference counts in milliseconds and varies in favor of one or another each time there is a major release of a new version of Angular vs React.

 That said, both frameworks utilize a component-based architecture that organizes individual view elements of a web page into independent components.
 For example, in the online version of Gmail, the list of emails, a window for composing a new message, and a chat with one of your contacts are all separate components.
 The component-based architecture of the Gmail web app allows these individual views to be updated independently without the need to alter the whole UI.